Discover the Paradise Pool in Linden

 Car park for the Paradise Pool walking track

-The walking trail from Railway Parade to Paradise Pool is approximately 3 km return and is mostly through bushland.
-It’s a relatively easy walk, but it does have steep sections, and there is a bit of rock scrambling required.
+The walking trail from Railway Parade to Paradise Pool is approximately 3 km return, winding mostly through bushland.
+While it’s a relatively easy walk, there are some steep sections and a bit of rock scrambling involved.

 Map of the walking track to Paradise Pool in Linden